samuelim01/tp/docs/UserGuide.md

 #### 2.4.2.
 Viewing all vendors: `vendor list`

-Step into the curated world of your wedding vision.
-Easily access and view your comprehensive list of vendors, ensuring a harmonious collaboration of talents.
+Allows you to view all vendors in WedLog, so that you can see all the people involved in making your dream wedding a reality.

 Format: `vendor list`